Skip to main content

 How subscriptions drive invoices

 At each renewal, Saasybill calculates the amount due based on the subscription’s current units and plan pricing, then creates an invoice directly in Xero.
-The revenue type on each invoice is classified automatically:
+The revenue type on each invoice is classified automatically: This classification determines which Xero account code the invoice line item posts to.

 Subscription lifecycle